sampohaavisto/aws-sdk-php/docs/guide/commands.rst

     $files = new DirectoryIterator($fromDir);

     // Create a generator that converts the SplFileInfo objects into
-    // Aws\CommandInterface objects.
+    // Aws3\CommandInterface objects.
 This generator accepts the iterator that
     // yields files and the name of the bucket to upload the files to.
     $commandGenerator = function (\Iterator $files, $bucket) use ($client) {
         foreach ($files as $file) {